bhaviksoni228-pixel/snobo-labs-app/README.md

 ```
 node seedAdmin.js
 ```
-This creates an admin account: `snobolabs@gmail.com` / `ChangeThisPassword123` — log in once, then change this password (there's no "change password" UI yet — for now, edit it directly in MongoDB Atlas or re-run seedAdmin.js with a new password after deleting the old user).
+This creates an admin account: `snobolabs.in@gmail.con` / `ChangeThisPassword123` — log in once, then change this password (there's no "change password" UI yet — for now, edit it directly in MongoDB Atlas or re-run seedAdmin.js with a new password after deleting the old user).

 Start the backend:
 ```